Transformative Spiritualities for the Pilgrimage of Justice and Peace

 Rights: World, all languages

-Print copies can be pre-ordered at email@example.com, incl.
+Print copies can be pre-ordered at firstname.lastname@example.org, incl.
 50% discount for individuals or organisations from the Global South + shipping.
-Online copies can be dowloaded for free - follow the link below.
+Although the button is marked "Purchase," online copies can be downloaded for free - follow the link below.